About Me

 I also enjoy cooking.
 I wasn’t very good at it until I developed a number of serious food allergies.
 As a result, if I wanted tasty food, I had to make it myself.
 So I had no choice but to become a better cook.
 My husband has benefited greatly from my food allergies.
 Mom always said every dark cloud has a silver lining.

 We have a dog named Maddie.
 She is a rescue and she came with the name.
 I’m fairly passionate about rescuing animals as opposed to buying pups and kits.
 I enjoy having a little fur baby in the house.
 I grew up with dogs (by this I do not mean “raised by,” I am quite well civilized) and have always needed a little four-legged person to help me get through the day, keep me company and just plain liven things up.
+We also have a cat named Miss Fuzzy Pants that we literally rescued when, as a stray I’d been feeding, she turned up one day very seriously injured.
+Took a while to tame her and get her healed up, but we did.

 I like walking and hiking.
 We don’t have much time these days for the latter.
 But I get in plenty of walking with Maddie.
 Although, the summer heat can limit us to only one walk in the morning.
 We moved from Arizona to Wyoming and the summer isn’t quite as hot, but it’s still hot enough to make little doggie feet uncomfortable.
 But we have a fenced yard now and she spends a lot of time out there watching squirrels and birds and dreaming about catching them.